 How we feel during the day is largely dependent on how much sleep we got the previous night.
-A restful night of sleep starts your morning feeling fresh, energised and motivated.
+A restful night of sleep starts your morning feeling fresh, energised, and motivated.

 Sleep is a vital activity for the mind and body.
 If you get proper sleep of eight hours or more, it will rejuvenate you physically.
-Sufficient sleeping hours will also help you in thinking clearly, and making you more productive.
+Sufficient sleeping hours will also help you in thinking clearly, and make you more productive.

 Improper sleep at night causes low daytime energy, emotional distress, sluggishness, and even low metabolism if continued for a long time.

 To understand the importance of sleep and sleeping habits, observe the day after staying up the whole night.
 Similarly, analyse the impact on thinking when you wake up early in the morning.